Ajit1279/GCP_Learning/Docker_K8S/K8S/concepts/241021_K8S_Volume.md

    ![image](https://github.com/user-attachments/assets/665f6354-f819-40ae-809e-510d4524104b)

-- The status is shown as "bound" now
+- The status of the pvc is shown as "bound" now

     kubectl get pvc